Max Goldberg ’14 and Dan Leung ’14

 Spend time in the restored factory studio of the video production company founded by Dan Leung ’14 and Max Goldberg ’14, and you quickly realize one thing: These former Drexel classmates still see the world as a giant, empty LEGOLAND, just waiting for their next construction.
 Only, instead of using the famous stippled blocks, they build with high definition digital cameras, banks of LED lights, video drones and an editing suite.

-The drive to keep doing and creating led both men to choose the Film and Television program in Westphal College of Media Arts & Design.
+The drive to keep doing and creating led both men to choose the Film and Television program in the Antoinette Westphal College of Media Arts & Design.
 “One of the first classes you take, they put a camera in your hand and you’re making videos, like you’re a working professional,” says Max.
 Dan agrees that “you get hands-on — immediately.”

 — Dan Leung ’14